 - 30% of phishing emails are opened by the target

 - 43% of breaches are attacks on small and medium businesses

 This illustrates why our cybersecurity assessment includes an assessment of user risk.
 These assessments can include tests of user passwords, called brute force attacks, to see if users’ passwords are too simple.
 They also include simulated phishing attacks to determine whether or not a company’s employees are aware of the red flags that indicate a phishing email and know how to respond appropriately.

 To ensure maximum security efficiency, a cyber risk and resilience review should include an assessment of your technology, processes and your people.
 Our complete cyber risk and resilience assessment is based on the internationally recognized NIST and ISO cybersecurity frameworks.
 We review over 130 controls across 12 domains and follows a specific process:

 - IT and cybersecurity capability review

 - Maturity model scoring

 - 3 year strategic roadmap

-In today’s world the most important assets for most companies exist in a digital format: personal identifiable information of employees and customers, proprietary business processes, customer lists, business research and data, intellectual property, and the work product their employees produce.
+In today’s world, the most important assets for most companies exist in a digital format: personally identifiable information of employees and customers, proprietary business processes, customer lists, business research and data, intellectual property, and the work product their employees produce.
 Information security is about protecting these things.

 - Identifying valuable information and assets